theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

 > >     $ man ls
 > >
 > >
-> > The `-a` option is short for `all` and says that it causes `ls` to “not ignore entries starting with .”
+> > The `-a` option is short for `all` and says it causes `ls` to “not ignore entries starting with .”
 This is the option we want.
 > >
 > >     $ ls -a
 > >
 > >
 > >
-> > And then list the contents of the directory using `ls`.
+> > And then list the directory's contents using `ls`.
 > >
 > >     $ ls
 > >
 > >
 > >

-In most commands the flags can be combined together in no particular order to obtain the desired results/output.
+In most commands, the flags can be combined in no particular order to obtain the desired results/output.

     $ ls -Fa
     $ ls -laF